Loop3D/noddy_macos/README.txt

 - Voxels above topo surface in block diagrams can now be rendered transparent (In Display Type Dialog).
 - Gaussian noise can now be added to density and magnetic susceptibility at voxel level (In Geophysics Calculation Options)

+To make noddy.app just use make
+To make noddy.dmg, use make then /opt/local/libexec/qt5/bin/macdeployqt noddy.app -dmg